Marthanda Varma

-Anizham Thirunal Marthanda Varma (അനിഴം തിരുനാൾ മാർത്താണ്ഡവർമ്മ; 1706 – 7 July 1758) was the founding monarch of the southern Indian Kingdom of Travancore (previously Venadu) from 1729 until his death in 1758.
+Anizham Thirunal Marthanda Varma (അനിഴം തിരുനാൾ മാർത്താണ്ഡവർമ്മ; 1706 – 7 July 1758), was the founding monarch of the southern Indian Kingdom of Travancore (previously Venadu) from 1729 until his death in 1758.
 He was succeeded by Rama Varma ("Dharma Raja") (1758–98).

-King Marthanda Varma defeated the Dutch East India Company forces at the Battle of Colachel in 1741.
-He also put an end to the Nair-Brahmin Administrative setup, Ettuveetil Pillamar and the Ettara yogam council and took the full power as the king.
-The Yogakars and Pillamars were always against the Royal Family to which King Marthanda Varma belonged.
-(Padmabhaswamy Temple Judgement page :16) He then adopted a European mode of discipline for his army and expanded his kingdom northward (to what became the modern state of Travancore).
-He built a sizeable standing army of about 50,000 nair men, as part of designing an "elaborate and well-organised" war machine, with the role of the travancore army and fortified the northern boundary of his kingdom (Travancore Lines).
+Marthanda Varma is renowned for having defeated the Dutch East India Company forces at the Battle of Colachel in 1741.
+He also dismantled the Nair-Brahmin administrative setup of Ettuveetil Pillamar and the Ettara Yogam council.
+The Pillamars and Yogakkars aligned with the Quilon royal family of Kulashekara Perumal, did not accept the southern branches of the Venadu royal family as the legitimate rulers of Venadu, Southern Travancore (Thiruvananthapuram and Kanyakumari).
+These branches of the Venadu royal family traced their patrilineal origin to the Chera dynasty and are maternally related to the Kolathiri of the Mushika dynasty and the Ay royal lineage.
+The Yogakkars and Pillamars were always against the Royal Family to which Marthanda Varma belonged.
+This alliance was decisively put to an end by Marthanda Varma and he then took the full power as the king.

+He then adopted a European mode of discipline for his army and expanded his kingdom northward (to what became the modern state of Travancore).
+He built a sizeable standing army of about 50,000 Nair men, as part of designing an "elaborate and well-organised" war machine, with the role of the Travancore army and fortified the northern boundary of his kingdom (Travancore Lines).
 His alliance in 1757 with the ruler of Kochi (Cochin), against the northern Kingdom of Calicut, enabled the kingdom of Kochi to survive.

 Travancore under Marthanda Varma made a deliberate attempt to consolidate its power by the use of Indian Ocean trade.
-It was the policy of Marthanda Varma to offer assistance to Syrian Christian traders (as a means of limiting European involvement in ocean trade).
+It was the policy of Marthanda Varma to offer assistance to Syrian Christian, Nazarene traders (as a means of limiting European involvement in ocean trade) who were also his chief funders for the Battle of Colachel and other military endeavors.
 The principal merchandise was black pepper, but other goods also came to be defined as royal monopoly items (requiring a license for trade) between the 1740s and the 1780s.
 Eventually, Travancore challenged and broke the Dutch blockade of the Kerala coast.

 Thiruvananthapuram became a prominent city in Kerala under Marthanda Varma.
 He undertook many irrigational works, built roads and canals for communication and gave active encouragement to foreign trade.
 In January, 1750, Marthanda Varma decided to "donate" his kingdom to the last Tiruvadi Sri Padmanabha (Vishnu) and thereafter rule as the deity's "vice-regent" (Sri Padmanabha Dasa).
 Marthanda Varma's policies were continued in large measure by his successor, Rama Varma ("Dharma Raja").